DAY 2 - DATA MANAGEMENT

 • Applying Digital Twin during design testing phase to determine the functional behaviour between the existing systems and the future system to deliver component cost savings

-• Building a digital map of your rail infrastructure and digital data preparation of the track to create a real time virtual representation of your real infrastructure
+• Building a digital map of your rail infrastructure and digital data preparation of the track to create a real-time Rail Infrastructure Virtual Business Conference of your real infrastructure

 • Working with suppliers to integrate your digital twin model in the test bench to save onsite testing